 - the cultivation and derivates manufacturing of non-psychoactive cannabis known as ‘Hemp’, whereby cannabidiol (CBD) concentration is frequently higher than the concentration of THC (usually less than 1%).

-The derivates of the non-psychoactive cannabis have a diversity of application.
+The derivatives of the non-psychoactive cannabis have a diversity of application.
 It is a nascent industry in terms of research and regulation, but scientists and governments are committing to further exploration of the plant’s qualitites.
 Slowly, non-psychoactive cannabis opportunities are emerging in regional and international markets.

-The hemp industry has many uses, including paper, textiles, biodegradable plastics, construction, health food, and fuel.
+The hemp industry has many uses, including paper, textiles, biodegradable plastics, construction, food, and fuel.
 Currently, the major producers of hemp are Canada, France and China.
 The United States is the main importer of hemp products, though the United States government does not consistently distinguish between psychoactive cannabis and non-psychoactive cannabis used for industrial and commercial purposes.